 IACAPAP supports the publication of Monographs that are released to coincide with the biennial congresses.
 The Monographs address congress themes, regional issues and innovations of global significance in child and adolescent mental health.
-The current series is available here, starting with the Calgary 2016 Monograph “Positive Mental Health, Fighting Stigma and Promoting Resiliency for Children and Adolescents” and now the Prague 2018 Monograph “Understanding Uniqueness and Diversity in Child and Adolescent Mental Health”.
+The current series is available here, starting with the Calgary 2016 Monograph “Positive Mental Health, Fighting Stigma and Promoting Resiliency for Children and Adolescents” and now the Dubai 2022 Monograph “Shaping the Future of Child and Adolescent Mental Health - Towards Technological Advances and Service Innovations”.

 Edited by Matthew Hodes, Susan Shur-Fen Gau, and Petrus J. de Vries.
 (Academic Press)